OSGConnect/tutorial-bwa/README.md

 # Install and Prepare BWA
 First, we need to install BWA, also called Burrows-Wheeler Aligner.
 To do this, we will create and navigate to a new folder in our /home directory called `software`.
-We will then follow the creator's instructions (https://github.com/lh3/bwa) for using `git clone` to clone the software and then build the tool using `make`.
+We will then follow the developer's instructions (https://github.com/lh3/bwa) for using `git clone` to clone the software and then build the tool using `make`.

 ```
 mkdir software